-On June 14, 2016 at the annual BCEDA Summit, UBCM with the Ministry of Jobs, Tourism and Skills Training (MJTST) and the BC Economic Development Association (BCEDA), jointly released the results of the survey on local economic development.
-The survey data helps all three organizations to better understand where we can support communities in their local economic development efforts.
+In June 2016, UBCM with the Ministry of Jobs, Tourism and Skills Training (MJTST) and the BC Economic Development Association (BCEDA), jointly released the results of a survey on local economic development.
+The survey data helps all three organizations better understand where we can support communities in their local economic development efforts.

-- Evaluating the Economic Development Role of BC Local Governments [PDF - 1.4 MB] – 2010
+- Evaluating the Economic Development Role of BC Local Governments – 2010

-- Summary Report: UBCM Economic Development Survey of Local Governments [PDF - 1.7 MB] – 2010
+- Summary Report: UBCM Economic Development Survey of Local Governments – 2010